zacwong2151/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-Invalid Command Word.
+User did not input a valid command.

-    * 2a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.
+    * 2a1.
+System prompts user to provide a valid command.
-    * 2a2.
-User enters correct command.

-      Use case resumes from step 3.
+    * Use case resumes from step 2.

 * 2b.
-Invalid event id.
+User did not input a valid event index.

-    * 2b1. iVolunteer requests for the correct command with valid event index.
+    * 2b1.
+System prompts user to input a valid event index.
-    * 2b2.
-User enters correct command.
-      Steps 2b1-2b2 are repeated until the data entered is correct.

-      Use case resumes at step 3.
+      Use case resumes from step 2.

 * 2c.
-Invalid format for roles and materials.
+User did not input a valid format for roles and materials.

     * 2c1.
-System prompts Volunteer Coordinator to use the correct the format for roles or materials or both.
+System prompts user to use the correct the format for roles and materials.
-    * 2c2.
-User enters correct command.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

 * 2d.
-Invalid Date and Time.
+User did not input a valid Date and Time.

     * 2d1.
-System prompts Volunteer Coordinator to use the correct date and time format.
+System prompts user to use the correct date and time format.
-    * 2d2.
-User enters correct command.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

 * 2e.
-Start date/time is after end date/time.
+The start date/time is after the end date/time.

     * 2e1.
-System prompts Volunteer Coordinator to ensure that start date/time is before end date/time.
+System prompts user to input a start date/time that is after the end date/time.
-    * 2e2.
-User enters correct command.

-      Use case resumes from step 3.
+      Use case resumes from step 2.

 * 2f.
-Invalid Budget Argument
+User did not input a valid Budget argument.
+*
     * 2f1.
-System prompts Volunteer Coordinator to use the correct budget format.
+System prompts user to use the correct budget format.
-    * 2f2.
-User enters correct command.

-      Use case resumes from step 3.

-**Use case UCEV01: Add a volunteer into an event**

-**MSS**

-1. User <u>lists all volunteering events (UCE02)</u>.
-2. User <u>lists all volunteers (UCV02)</u>.
-3. User requests to add a specific volunteer in the volunteer list into a specific event in the event list.
-4.  iVolunteer adds the volunteer into the event.

-    Use case ends.

-**Extensions**

-* 3a.
-Invalid Command Word.
-    * 3a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.
-    * 3a2.
-User enters correct command.
-      Use case resumes from step 4.

-* 3b.
-Invalid event index or volunteer index or both.
-    * 3b1. iVolunteer requests for the correct command with valid event index and valid volunteer index.
-    * 3b2.
-User enters correct command.
-      Steps 3b1-3b2 are repeated until the data entered is correct.

-      Use case resumes at step 4.

-**Use case UCEV02: List out all volunteers in an event**

-**MSS**

-1. User <u>lists all volunteering events (UCE02)</u>.
-2. User requests to view all volunteers added to an event.
-3.  iVolunteer displays all volunteers in the event.

-    Use case ends.

-**Extensions**

-* 2a.
-Invalid Command Word.
-    * 2a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.
-    * 2a2.
-User enters correct command.
-      Use case resumes from step 3.

-* 2b.
-Invalid event index.
-    * 2b1. iVolunteer requests for the correct command with valid event index.
-    * 2b2.
-User enters correct command.
-      Steps 2b1-2b2 are repeated until the data entered is correct.

-      Use case resumes at step 3.

-* 2c.
-There are no volunteer to list.

-  Use case ends.

-**Use case UCEV03: Remove a volunteer from an event**

-**MSS**

-1. User <u>lists all volunteering events (UCE02)</u>.
-2. User <u>lists all volunteers (UCV02)</u>.
-3. User requests to remove a specific volunteer in the volunteer list from a specific event in the event list
-4.  iVolunteer removes the volunteer from the event.

-    Use case ends.

-**Extensions**

-* 3a.
-Invalid Command Word.
-    * 3a1. iVolunteer prompts Volunteer Coordinator to provide a valid command.
-    * 3a2.
-User enters correct command.

-      Use case resumes from step 4.
+      Use case resumes from step 2.

-* 3b.
-Invalid event index or volunteer index or both.
-    * 3b1. iVolunteer requests for the correct command with valid event index or volunteer index or both.
-    * 3b2.
-User enters correct command.
-      Steps 3b1-3b2 are repeated until the data entered is correct.

-      Use case resumes at step 4.

 **Use case UCV01: Create a volunteer**